shejz/IEEE-CIS-Fraud-Detection/README.md

 - **Vxxx:** Vesta engineered rich features, including ranking, counting, and other entity relations.
 Some V features are missing in different proportions.

 **Identity Features**:
-- id_01 - id_11:  Numerical features for identity, which is collected by Vesta and security partners such as device rating, ip_domain rating, proxy rating, etc. Also it recorded behavioral fingerprint like account login times/failed to login times, how long an account stayed on the page, etc.
+- **id_01-id_11**:  Numerical features for identity, which is collected by Vesta and security partners such as device rating, ip_domain rating, proxy rating, etc. Also it recorded behavioral fingerprint like account login times/failed to login times, how long an account stayed on the page, etc.
-- DeviceType, DeviceInfo and id_12 - id_38: Categorical Features
+- **DeviceType**, **DeviceInfo** and **id_12-id_38**: Categorical Features

 ## Exploratoy Data Analysis (EDA)
 - One of the first things we noticed when conducting EDA was the `sparsity of the dataset`.